devicarus/express-for-cra/README.md

 ### Create React App

 The production server pulls the app from the `client/build` folder, so remember to build your CRA-based app for the production.

+### Generator

+The generator is a simple script for creating new Mongoose models (and other things) using the templates from the `templates` directory.
+Simply run `yarn run generator` to start using it.

+**Currently supports**

+- Mongoose models

+- Express routes

 ## Author